HappyLabz/happylabz.github.io/ES/LongPointerFive_12261230NC_ES.md

 </details>

 ### Test Thirty-Four
-* Sell when the linear regression changes to negative slope
+* Sell when the linear regression slope is negative
 * No Stoploss
 * Results:
 ```